Helmut Schmidt University: Facilities

 The maintains some central facilities.
 These include the computer centre, the language centre, the media centre, and the Centre for Technology-Assisted Education (Zentrum für technologiegestützte Bildung: ZTB).
 A further facility is the library of the HSU.
 According to the library ranking list "Bibliotheksindex" (BIX), it has been amongst the best libraries in Germany for years.
 The library primarily exists to support the teaching and research of the HSU, but is also accessible to the general public.
+There is a cooperation with the German Institute for Defence and Strategic Studies (GIDS), together with the Bundeswehr Command and Staff College.

 Research focus

 In Mechanical Engineering, one of the areas of research is in automotive engineering.
 7 professorships work on projects in this area, including: